yangrui9501/MT_Xsens_Xbus/README.md

   - elliptic altitude (float/double)
   - latitude, longitude (float/double)
   - pvtData (float/double)
+- The boards tested and can be run:
+  - Teensy 3.2/4.0

 ## Name Space

-- This library uses the name space `xsens`.
+This library uses the name space `xsens`.

 ## How to use